USE BUTTONS BELOW AND / OR ARROWS TO THE RIGHT TO NAVIGATE PRESENTATION

 Slope Walls - Making usable area out of sloped terrain - Top wall retains cut - Bottom wall retains flat patio area - Use material (if suitable) from cut to level out retained area.

-Raft Footing - Necessary for conditions that involve unstable footings / possibility of differential settlement.
+Raft Footing - Necessary for conditions that involve unstable foundations / possibility of differential settlement.
 Raft footings can extend to into retained areas if needed.

-Raft Footing - Necessary for conditions that involve unstable footings / possibility of differential settlement.
+Raft Footing - Necessary for conditions that involve unstable foundations / possibility of differential settlement.
 Raft footings can extend to into retained areas if needed.

 GeoStone 4" block is especially easy to manufacture on paver machines and therefore made in paver colors.
 Picture above shows 3 color mix with white cement.
 Very popular in coastal regions.